-Humorous Retirement Poems from Coworkers
+Humorous Poems for Retirement From Coworkers

 There's bound to be some good-natured ribbing when you're sending off a coworker to enjoy his or her retirement years.
-It might be fun to deliver one of these poems at a retirement party held at work, or you could simply include one in a congratulations card.
+It might be fun to deliver one of these funny retirement poems at a retirement party held at work, or you could simply include one in a congratulations card.

 The Day Has Arrived